makersacademy/taster2.0/challenge_4.md

   - http://my-application.herokuapp.com  (after having pushed it to github)

 4- You can know link your different pages inside your menu :)
-5- Try to make your page responsive if you can
+5- Try to make your page responsive

 > If you think you are not ready for responsive, no worries, we can wait to have strong basis and after jump on Responsive.